 are no malevolent effects of unconstrained market activity, no "back of the

-invisible hand."
+"may be" with "always."
 From this belief follows the insistence that the free

 market is self-correcting, and that there is thus no need for regulation –